When purchasing property, it’s up to the buyer to research whether they are buying land without mineral rights.

-To start with, you should know that there are different kinds of rights to be aware of when buying real estate in the United States, and two of the primary rights are surface and mineral rights.
+To start with, you should know that there are different kinds of rights associated with real estate in the United States, and two of the primary rights are surface rights and mineral rights.

 These rights determine how you can develop, use, explore, and extract what’s on your property.

 And if you don’t have ownership of both rights, things can sometimes get complicated.

 Then read on to learn more about the top things you should know about mineral rights!